-The goal of an LG project is to deliver high-quality Lead molecules (small and/or large), with demonstrated in vivo efficacy, ideally accompanied by a pharmacodynamic biomarker that correlates with target modulation.
+The goal of an LG project is to deliver high-quality Lead molecules (small and/or large), with demonstrated in vivo efficacy, ideally accompanied by a pharmacodynamic and/or efficacy biomarkers, and markers of resistance (where applicable), that correlates with target modulation.
 Lead molecule profiles should be sufficiently mature to attract partnership/investment for further development and ultimately commercialization.
 To achieve this goal, the project must describe an integrated testing cascade of experiments which advances confirmed Hits into quality Lead series, coupling efficacy with target modulation.
 There must be an emphasis on establishing a connection between in vitro, ex vivo and in vivo assays, and biomarker modulation (or other surrogate measure of efficacy).
 Applications for the LG stage must fulfill the prerequisites for EA and LA projects as described above and must have confirmed Hit molecules to a defined target.
 In addition, LG proposals will require a preliminary biomarker plan and possible biomarkers for patient selection for drug therapy.